sinitame/itk-snap-dss/web-server/temp/about.md

 About Us
 =====

-The Distributed Segmenation Services (DSS) for ITK-SNAP is developed by Paul Yushkevich and colleagues at the Penn Image Computing and Science Laboratory ([PICSL](picsl.upenn.edu)).
-The funding for the development of this system is provided by NIH grant R01 EB017255.
+This Distributed Segmenation Services (DSS) for ITK-SNAP is an adaptation of the DSS developed by Paul Yushkevich and colleagues at the Penn Image Computing and Science Laboratory ([PICSL](picsl.upenn.edu)).

+It has been adapted and redesigned to run efficiently on Open Shift platform and to perform inference of IBM segmentation services on Power nodes (AC922 servers).